ankushjain358/coderjony-statiq-blog/input/blogs/how-to-delete-untracked-files-in-git.md

 Tags:
   - Tag1
 ---
 In this post, we will understand how can we delete untracked files present in the git repository.
 To understand what are Untracked Files?
-Refer this - [What are Untracked Files in Git?](http://www.coderjony.com/blogs/what-are-untracked-files-in-git/)
+Refer to this - [What are Untracked Files in Git?](http://www.coderjony.com/blogs/what-are-untracked-files-in-git/)

 ## Deleting Untracked Files